keyteki/keyteki/docs/card_tutorial.md

 Once you have a guess how your card might work, create the file.
 The files go in the `server/game/cards/` directory, in the folder matching the set.
 For a new MM card, use `server/game/cards/04-MM`

-Your file should be named using java naming syntax, which is roughly, first latter capital for each word, no spaces.
+Your file should be named using java naming syntax, which is roughly, first letter capital for each word, no spaces.
 In this case Access Denied becomes: `AccessDenied.js`

 Update the Earthbind card, replacing Earthbind with AccessDenied.